gridsuite/documentation/Architecture.md

 Most of the micro-services communications rely on synchronous http request (REST APIs), but we also have asynchronous communication through a RabbitMQ message broker.
 Back-end access is done from front-end using http call to REST APIs and WebSocket connections for asynchronous updates.

+You can find more details about the request routing in [RequestRouting.md](RequestRouting.md).

 ### Technical stack

 #### Back-end